 Make it yours, keep it, switch it off

 Those three files are plain text.
 Open IDENTITY.md, USER.md, and SOUL.md, read them, and edit them.
-This is where the agent becomes yours: you hold the pen.
+This is where the agent becomes yours: you hold the pen, and when others share the place you hold it together.
 You can inspect what it believes about its job, correct it when it drifts, and set the limits it must hold.
 As your community learns what it needs, you change them.

 And you can retire it.
 When its work is done, or done badly: